FAQ's

 Tier 2 is the largest tier of competition, spanning across several different levels of play from AA (the highest) to Travel B and House hockey.

-Our goal for both Tier 1 and Tier 2 is to consistently field top 30 teams who compete for national championships.
+Our goal for both Tier 1 and Tier 2 is to consistently field top 30 teams who compete for national championships and present opportunities for our athletes to advance to the higher levels of hockey.

 While the high cost of ice (over 55% of dues payments go to ice rentals alone) and the disconnect between demand and supply in our area, expense and availability certainly play a role in the decision to share ice for some team practices from 12U and younger.